ICT Accessibility Regulation FAQs

 - Use authoring tools that allow for accessible content to be created easily.
 This can greatly facilitate the process of having to go back in later to add accessibility information when the need arises.

 - Even if no one currently needs the content to be accessible, learn the work habits of making the content accessible.
-Many accessibility needs require very little extra work and many “accessibility” features of content also benefits other users.
+Many accessibility needs require very little extra work and many “accessibility” features of content also benefit other users.

 17. If I used a piece of inaccessible technology in a previous semester and I want to use it again in a future semester, does it have to be made accessible?